Top quark mass dependence of the Higgs-gluon form factor at three loops

 The information provided in Eqs.~(\ref{eq::Flme}) and~(\ref{eq::Fthr}) is used to construct approximations of the form factor.
 We first subtract the logarithmic contributions for $z\sim 1$ and define

-where $F_\triangle^{\rm sub}$ is constructed in such a way that $\tilde{F}_\triangle$ remains an analytic function for $|z| < 1$, while the threshold expansion of $\tilde{F}_\triangle$ is free of logarithms up to $(1-z)^{3/2}$.
+where $F_\triangle^{\rm sub}$ is constructed to both be analytic for $|z| < 1$ and to reproduce the threshold logarithms in Eq.~(\ref{eq::Fthr}), so that the threshold expansion of $\tilde{F}_\triangle$ is free of logarithms up to $(1-z)^{3/2}$.
 Such a subtraction function $F_\triangle^{\rm sub}$ can be obtained using the vacuum polarization as a building block, see~\cite{Grober:2017uho} for details of the construction.
 For explicit examples for $F_\triangle^{\rm sub}$ we refer to the sample Pad\'e approximants in the ancillary file~\cite{progdata}.
 Note that also in the limit $z\to0$ $F_\triangle$ develops logarithmic divergences which manifest in the linear $L_s$ term in Eq.~(\ref{eq::Flme}).
 Whereas in Ref.~\cite{Chetyrkin:1998ix} these contributions are also subtracted, here we instead construct separate Pad\'e approximants for the $L_s$-independent term and for the coefficient of $L_s$, as discussed in~\cite{Grober:2017uho}.

 Next we apply a conformal mapping

 to transform the $z$ plane into the interior of the unit circle in the $\omega$ plane; the time-like momentum regions $z\in[0,1]$ and $z\in[1,\infty]$ with $\mbox{Im}(z)>0$ are mapped to $\omega\in[0,1]$ and the upper semi-circle, respectively.